MT0814/Project2-Chef-Recipe/README.md

 ## Future Improvement / Development

-- Let the user can add an image for the recipe
+- Be able to add an image while adding a recipe
 - Add edit recipe and sharing feature
 - Add a rating feature